Paris RER (2019)

 Better yet, use the RER's automated vending machines.
 The newer machines are easy to use; just pick your language and follow the instructions.

-Paris-Visite and other RATP travel passes (such as the rechargeable Navigo card) are valid on the RER, though you'll need to pay a supplement if you're traveling beyond the zones indicated on your pass.
+Paris-Visite and other RATP travel passes are valid on the RER, though you'll need to pay a supplement if you're traveling beyond the zones indicated on your pass.
 For more information on travel passes, see our Paris Métro Tickets page.

 Riding RER trains